Sufi Trail

 The Sufi Trail is an 801 km long-distance footpath in Western Turkey from Istanbul to Konya following the Ottoman Sultans Hajj route.
 The Sufi Trail connects to the Sultans Trail, a long-distance footpath from Vienna to Istanbul.
-After Konya Sufi Trail connects with the ancient road to Jerusalem and Mecca via Jerusalem way and Mecca Trail.
+After Konya Sufi Trail connects with the ancient road to Jerusalem and Mecca via the Mecca Trail in Turkey.
+This route is traditionally used by dwelling dervishes on their way to Konya and further on to Jerusalem and Mecca.
+In 801 kilometres, the Sufi Trail visits many Sufi saints and passes spiritual, natural and historical highlights.
+Retracing this journey provides a place of meeting with people of all faiths and cultures.

 History

 The Sufi trail was first described in the 2018 two-part book Sufi Trail: 40 Days to Dervishhood by Iris Bezuijen and Sedat Çakir.
 The books describe the route in 40 stages, each of which ends at a settlement with usually some overnight accommodation nearby.

 Route

 The description in this article is given from west to east.
 This is the recommended direction since it puts the heaviest climbs at the end of the route.

-The trail begins at Bahariye Mevlevihanesi in Istanbul's Eyüp neighborhood.
+The trail begins in Istanbul's Eyüp neighbourhood.
 The route passes through Istanbul and then crosses the Sea of Marmara by ferry to Yalova.
 From there it crosses the provinces of Yalova, Bursa, Bilecik, Eskişehir, Ayonkarahisar and Konya to reach the mausoleum of Jalal ad-Din Muhammad Rumi in Mevlana Museum on Mevlava Square in Konya.